 "My professional ballet career began at 17 and screeched to a halt three years later.
 One morning after a tough rehearsal, my knee was sore and swollen to the size of a small melon.
 I was diagnosed with ankylosing spondylitis, a form of inflammatory arthritis that researchers think is hereditary.
-My lifelong dream of being a pro dancer was slipping away."Making the Cut
+My lifelong dream of being a pro dancer was slipping away."

 "I had three surgeries to correct damage from the arthritis, including torn cartilage in my knee.
 I figured my dancing days were over, so I enrolled in college while I recovered.
 After I finished rehab, my therapists said I could dance.
-I signed up for ballet and modern-dance classes at school."In Her Groove
+I signed up for ballet and modern-dance classes at school."

 "Modern dance became my passion, and I felt I had to give a professional career another try.
 I joined Alvin Ailey American Dance Theater in 2005.
 I inject myself with Humira, a prescription arthritis drug, once every other week.
 I also eat a gluten- and dairy-free diet, which my doctors recommend to help control my symptoms.
 I still feel I was born to dance!"